roberttkahelin8/thingmajigs/README.md

 # thingmajigs
 A mod that adds decorations to your Minecraft Worlds.

+## Mod Credits
+_Created by: CreativeMasterBonin_

+_Some Textures and Other Ideas: Greenspelunking, blueman_

 ## About
 This mod was originally called "Bluey's Thingamajigs", but a part of the name was omitted due to a personal problem with the term, 'bluey'.
 It was started in 2020, and has been updating ever since.
 It has gone through 1 major rewrite and several smaller reconstructions of the mod.
 Versions 1.19-1.20+ are the rewritten version.
 Older versions of the mod won't be uploaded here (nor any source code) as they are under a different set of circumstances regarding shared code and textures.

-### Original Mod Credits:
-_Created by: CreativeMasterBonin_

-_Some Textures and Other Ideas: Greenspelunking, blueman_
+## Why Is This Here
+To allow users of the mod to suggest features in the **issues** tab of this repository and to report bugs that need to be fixed in the mod.
+If anyone has suggestions, feel free to open a report and tag it as a 'suggestion'.

 Some easy to replicate source code from Thingamajigs will be made public for use.
 Some code is not used in the actual mod (or has been deprecated).